JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 ### Exemplars

-#### 🧠 Ray Dalio – The Macro Theorist
+#### Ray Dalio – The Macro Theorist
 - Founder of *Bridgewater Associates*; pioneered global macro investing and “All Weather” risk parity.
 - **Successes:** Anticipated 2008 crisis, returned +14% that year.
 - **Challenges:** Underperformed 2019–2023 as macro views lagged markets.
 - **Takeaway:** Visionary modeling works — until it doesn’t.

-#### 🪙 Robert Kiyosaki – The Cashflow Evangelist
+#### Robert Kiyosaki – The Cashflow Evangelist
 - Author of *Rich Dad Poor Dad*; advocate for hard assets and debt leverage.
 - **Successes:** Built wealth through real estate and early gold investments.
 - **Failures:** Extreme crash predictions and overreliance on leverage.
 - **Takeaway:** Great educator on mindset, poor market timer.

-#### 💹 Cathie Wood – The Disruptive Believer
+#### Cathie Wood – The Disruptive Believer
 - CEO of *ARK Invest*; focused on AI, genomics, and disruptive tech.
 - **Successes:** 2020 surge (+150% ARKK).
 - **Failures:** 2021–23 drawdown over 70%.
 - **Takeaway:** Vision creates alpha — but concentration magnifies pain.

 **My take:**
-I respect these thinkers deeply.
-They remind us that progress requires vision — but also that portfolio sizing and humility matter just as much as genius.
+I respect these thinkers in different ways, but don't always agree on their methods and advice.
+They do remind us that progress requires vision — but also that portfolio sizing and humility matter just as much as genius.
 Learn from their **frameworks**, not their **position sizes**.

 ---